smrt28/hispixel/README.md

 $ his-dump [term. name]
 ```

-## Gnome
+## Gnome icon
 ```
 cp scripts/hispixel.desktop  ~/.local/share/applications/hispixel.desktop
 ```

 ## Notes
-It looks like Ubuntu 20.04 now has more than one package for Terminus.

-* `xfonts-terminus` - Installs the "Terminus" font.
+* `sudo apt install xfonts-terminus` - Installs the "Terminus" font.
 Only some applications seem to support it. (eg: Shows up in Konsole, but not Terminator.)
-* `fonts-terminus` - Installs the "Terminus (TTF)" font.
+* `sudo apt install fonts-terminus` - Installs the "Terminus (TTF)" font.
 This seems to work everywhere.

 # Ubuntu 22.04.01 LTS